nix-community/robotnix/README.md

 This unfortunately decreases the possibility of sharing build products between users.
 The F-Droid privileged extension and Trichrome (disabled for now) are two components which have this issue.
 Fixes for this are still under investigation.

+### LineageOS Support
+LineageOS support may be enabled by setting `flavor = "lineageos";`.
+This support should be considered "experimental," as it does yet have the same level of support I intend to provide for `vanilla` and `grapheneos` flavors.
+LineageOS source metadata may be updated irregularly in robotnix, and certain modules (such as the updater) are not guaranteed to work.
+Moreover, LineageOS does not appear to provide the same level of security as even the vanilla flavor, with dm-verity/AVB often disabled, `userdebug` as the default variant, and vendor files with unclear origin.
+LineageOS support is still valuable to include as it extends preliminary to support to a much wider variety of devices, and provides the base that many other Android ROMs use to customize.
+Contributions and fixes from LineageOS users are especially welcome!

 ### Emulator